casey/katamari/README.md

 2 lines: $145/month
 10 lines: $310/month

-Each additional line after the 2nd is $20, so at 10 lines, the average cost per line is $31/month.
+Each additional line after the 2nd is $20, so at 10 lines the average cost per line is $31/month.

-I'd like to get 9 friends together to take advantage of this discount.
-It is a 66% discount, and a savings of $720 dollars a year.
+I'd like to get 9 friends together to take advantage of this.
+Versus individual plans, it's a 66% discount; a savings of $720 dollars a year.

 However, the more administration that I have to do, the less it would be worth it for me to organize this thing, so there would be some pretty restrictive caveats:

-1. Since getting and tracking payment from 9 people every month to pay would be a huge time sink, I would collect 6 months of payment up front.
+1. Since getting and tracking payment from 9 people every month would be a huge time sink, I would collect 6 months of payment up front.
 This means a flat payment of $186 every six months, payable via paypal or bitcoin.

 2. No refunds!
 However, the savings are so significant that if you pay the ~$186 and go back to an individual plan after 2 months, you would only be out $6.